npothu/npothu.github.io/_posts/2023-07-16-Introduction.md

 ---
 # Welcome

 Hey everyone!
-This is my personal website, which will tell you more about myself and contains documentation for my projects.
+This is my personal website.
+This website will tell you more about myself and will contain documentation for my projects.